saularraffi/Tech-Interview-Notes/README.md

 - Breadth First Search --> use queue; Depth First Search --> use stack
     - Common theme for array based problems --> see what the result is up until that point, make a determination, continue
 - 3-color depth first search --> to learn more, check out the **Cycle in Graph** problem
-- the join operation to turn an array of strings into one string (ex. "".join(array)) has a time complexity of O(n)
+- The join operation to turn an array of strings into one string (ex. "".join(array)) has a time complexity of O(n)
-- when you're planning on solving a problem recursively, at least know the benefits that an iterative solution would have offered --> easier to debug and no avoiding using up space on the call stack
+- When you're planning on solving a problem recursively, at least know the benefits that an iterative solution would have offered --> easier to debug and no avoiding using up space on the call stack
-- when implementing two pointer traversal, it's easier to move pointers from out to in rather than from in to out
+- When implementing two pointer traversal, it's easier to move pointers from out to in rather than from in to out
-- when you have multiple conditionals in an if statement, grouping statments into parentheses does matter
+- When you have multiple conditionals in an if statement, grouping statments into parentheses does matter
-    - the statement ```if False and False or True``` is true, but the statement ```if False and (False or True)``` is false
+    - The statement ```if False and False or True``` is true, but the statement ```if False and (False or True)``` is false
-        - this is because the first statement is interpreted as ```if (False and True) or True``` --> ```if False or True```
+        - This is because the first statement is interpreted as ```if (False and True) or True``` --> ```if False or True```
 - There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list) --> familiarize yourself with each representation and its pros & cons
 - In general, a graph traveral algorithm will have a time complexity of **O(V + E)**, where ```V``` is the number of verticies and ```E``` is the number of edges
-    - this is because some graphs have more verticies than edges (like when some nodes have no edges to/from other nodes) and some graphs have more edges than verticies
+    - This is because some graphs have more verticies than edges (like when some nodes have no edges to/from other nodes) and some graphs have more edges than verticies

 ## > LeetCode Problems To Come Back To
 ### these are problems that had valuable lessons, not necessarily problems that were just hard